 “My favorite part about this event is seeing other people have fun,” said Choi, treasurer of the Korean Student Association.

 Nearly 300 students gathered Sept.
-25 on Dallas Hall Lawn to play archery, take photos in a photo booth and eat from an assortment of Korean food.
+25 on Dallas Hall Lawn to practice archery, take photos in a photo booth and eat from an assortment of Korean food.
 Guests also watched Pungmul, a Korean folk music tradition, and a Jindo Drum Dance, a famous Korean folk dance.

 “This opportunity is a good way for us to bring Korean culture and performances here on campus, as well as give American students a chance to try Korean food,” said Isabelle Jeanjean, sophomore and HR for the Korean Student Association.